Definable equivalence relations and zeta functions of groups: Zeta functions of groups

+\begin{remark} Du Sautoy and Grunewald prove that Theorem~\ref{thm:ratsbgp} (a) and (b) actually hold for an arbitrary finitely generated nilpotent group $\nilgp$, possibly with torsion.
+To prove this in our setting, write $\nilgp$ as a quotient $\tfnilgp/\kr$ of a finitely generated torsion-free nilpotent group $\tfnilgp$.
+Theorem~\ref{thm:ratsbgp} now follow for cases (a)--(e) from our arguments above with suitable modifications: for example, for case (a), we count not all index $p^n$ subgroups of $\tfnilgp$, but only the ones that contain $\kr$.
+For details, compare the argument of the last two paragraphs of Lemma~\ref{lem:induction}. \end{remark}

-The proof for case (d) is not given explicitly in \cite{GSS}, but the appropriate definable integral can be constructed using the methods in the proof of [dS, Conj. classes], Theorem 1.2; what makes this work is that the equivalence classes are the orbits of a group action.
-(Note, however, that our method is not directly applicable to [dS, ibid] because the language used there contains symbols for analytic functions.)
-Case (e) is new; here the equivalence relation does not arise from any obvious group action, and Theorem \ref{thm:rat} gives a genuinely new way of proving rationality.
+The proof for case (d) of Theorem~\ref{thm:ratsbgp} is not given explicitly in \cite{GSS}, but the appropriate definable integral can be constructed using the methods in the proof of \cite[Theorem~1.2]{duSConj}; what makes this work is that the equivalence classes are the orbits of a group action.
+The language of \cite{duSConj} contains symbols for analytic functions, but our methods still apply there because we can use the results of Cluckers from the Appendix, which do hold in the analytic setting.